-Air purification — Luchtreiniging — Purificaton d’air — HEPA
+Air cleaning — Luchtreiniging — Purificaton d’air — HEPA

 In this document you will find an overview of studies on the effectiveness of air cleaning to remove SARS-COV-2 from the air in different settings (schools, gym, hospitals, …) and thus greatly reduce the chance of infection.